 The investments of our insurance subsidiaries are also subject to risk resulting from interest rate fluctuations.
-Increasing interest rates or a widening in the spread between interest rates available on U.S. Treasury securities and corporate debt or asset-backed securities, for example, will typically have an adverse impact on the market values of fixed-rate securities.
-If interest rates remain at historically low levels, our insurance subsidiaries will generally have a lower overall rate of return on investments of cash their operations generate.
+As we experienced when market interest rates increased significantly in 2022, increasing interest rates or a widening in the spread between interest rates available on U.S. Treasury securities and corporate debt or asset-backed securities will typically have an adverse impact on the market values of fixed-rate securities.
+If interest rates decline, our insurance subsidiaries will generally have a lower overall rate of return on investments of cash their operations generate.
 In addition, in the event of the call or maturity of investments in a low interest rate environment, our insurance subsidiaries may not be able to reinvest the proceeds in securities with comparable interest rates.
 Changes in interest rates may reduce both the profitability and the return on the invested capital of our insurance subsidiaries.